-The GE14 board comes equipped with GE11 geometry engines in either a basic (Onyx2Reality) or more powerful (InfiniteReality) version.
+The GE board comes equipped with geometry engine ASICs in either a basic (Onyx2Reality) or more powerful (InfiniteReality or InfiniteReality2) version.
 The GE board's host interface processor (HIP) ASIC communicates with the host system through an XIO-to-graphics interface (XG ASIC).